 Education and Certification Options

 While it is possible to qualify for entry-level work without it, a bachelor's degree in a related field, such as computer science, will help you to learn the skills you need and may qualify you for better paying positions.
 You can expect to complete your bachelor's degree in four years and you may study topics in web security, programming languages and web design.
 You may also desire to pursue optional certifications to demonstrate your professional competence and understanding of the field.
-Several organizations offer certification exams, such as Oracle and the International Webmasters Association (IWA).
+Several organizations, such as Oracle and the International Webmasters Association (IWA), offer certification exams.